 School of Faith

-The School of Faith Bible Institute prepares offenders to be empowered for the next level of impact in their personal ministry.
+The School of Faith Bible Institute prepares imprisoned people to feel empowered for the next level of impact in their personal ministry.
 The operations of faith impact every area of one’s life and ministry.
 This school was founded to enhance ones personal walk of faith and to develop faith to do the work that God has seeded on the inside of individuals.
 Since its inception, the goal of this school has been to teach the principles of faith in such a way as to provide the student with the practical skills necessary to navigate through to the will of God for his/her life.

 Life Plan Seminar